maxposchmann/SelfConsistentCFBRanker/README.md

 The "strength" has units of wins, and therefore is called Net Adjusted Wins (NAW), with losses negative.
 The algorithm is initialized with the unadjusted net wins (i.e. simply wins-losses) for each team.
 The inputs to the exponential are scaled by the largest magnitude NAW, so the maximum possible difference between values of FBS wins (or losses) is exp(2) = 7.389.
 By this win metric, a team would do much better to split a series with the best team in FBS (+2.3504 net wins) than to beat the worst team in FBS twice (+0.7358 net wins).
 This feels reasonably fair, and also has the benefit of converging well.
 However, it would be trivial to replace this NAW function with any other function that tends to converge.
 Please feel free to fork the project and play with whatever system you think better represents the relative values of wins.

-Also (optionally) output is Adjusted Win Efficiency (AWE), which is NAW per game played.
+Also (optionally) output is Average Adjusted Wins (AAW), which is NAW per game played.
 The NAW of the Completed Schedule (NCS) and NAW of Remaining Schedule (NRS) for each team are also output with the extended print option set to true.

 One caveat about the "no inputs" thing: only FBS teams are tracked, and all non-FBS teams have NAW set to (minimum FBS NAW - 1.0).